DeepLabCut/DeepLabCut/docs/beginners-guide.md

 ### Navigating the GUI on Initial Launch

-When you first launch the GUI, you'll come across three primary main options:
+When you first launch the GUI, you'll find three primary main options:

 1. **Create New Project:** Geared towards new initiatives.
 A good choice if you're here to start something new.
 2. **Load Project:** Use this to resume your on-hold or past work.